-The position of Associate Clerk is filled annually by the CFSC Nominating Committee and approved by the members of the corporation at the Annual General Meeting.
+The position of Associate Clerk is filled annually by the CFSC Nominating Committee and approved by the Board of Directors of CFSC.

-Recording Clerk (2009)
+Recording Clerk (2013)

 The Recording Clerk serves the board of directors by drafting the minutes of the session for reading back and approval by the board prior to the end of each particular session.